Asteski/WinMac/README.md

 ## Recommendation:

-For the most reliable deployment process, I recommend to install latest Powershell Core and run it as an administrator.
-Everything else will be deployed automatically for you(including Winget if not installed).
+For the most reliable deployment process, I recommend to install latest Powershell Core and run deployment script from the script directory and run is as an administrator.
+Everything else will be deployed automatically for you (including Winget if not already installed).

 ## Planned features: